 DRYING THE STRAWBERRIES IS THE KEY TO SUCCESSFUL DIPPING

-In order to ensure your strawberries are completely dry, use a generous amount of paper towels.
-Kitchen towels, though more environmentally sound, do not absorb like paper, so don't use kitchen towels instead.
+To ensure your strawberries are completely dry, use a generous amount of paper towels.
+Though more environmentally sound, kitchen towels do not absorb like paper, so don't use kitchen towels instead.

-After you make sure every strawberries are completely dry, then lay out more fresh paper towels for a second round of drying and walk away.
+After making sure every strawberry is completely dry, layout more fresh paper towels for the second round of drying and walk away.
 I suggest 30 minutes of air drying to ensure the strawberries are dry and ready for dipping.

 When you're ready to dip, it's time to prepare the chocolate.